andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 summary:

 <h4 class="article-subheader">Clean Pair Of White-Soled Sneakers</h4>
-It should come as no surprise that I have absolutely no idea what to expect for the audition.
+It shouldn't surprise you that I have absolutely no idea what to expect for the audition.
 I don't even know what to wear.
 The only guidance from the email was a clean pair of white-soled sneakers.
 It also said there will be no nudity in the audition so